haskalpa/docker-webexteams-bot-example/README.md

 Open the folder that you have just created, **docker-webexteams-bot-example**.
 Inside you will find a folder named **config**, open it.
 Then, create a copy of the **config_example.yaml** file and rename it to **config.yaml**.

 Open the new file with your favourite text editor.
 If you still do not have one, take a quick look at [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/) or (in case you are a very brave developer) [Vim](https://www.vim.org).
-The
+This is what the file contents should look like:

 ````sh
 ---